Sid200026/studious-train/CONTRIBUTING.md

 ### Your issue should consist of your app name and a short description about your app
 ### (Please check the issues to see if someone else has the same idea)

-### Your pull request should consist of the android app you stated in your issue and update the README.md with the name of your app
+### Your pull request should consist of the android app you stated in your issue and update the README.md with the name of your app and the main features

 #### Note that any pull request made without a issue will not be considered unless an issue is made for the PR
 Please note we have a code of conduct, please follow it in all your interactions with the project.